K-Drama Review: “Chocolate” Melts Soothing Flavor Of Romance While Leaving Life Uplifting Lessons

 “Min-seong, I’m still confused and torn.
 But one thing I know for sure is that I’m tired doing my best to push away this woman – who walked into my life at some point and has been on my mind ever since.
 So I’ve decided to just follow my heart.” – Lee Kang | Episode13

 Because the established setting was also in a hospice where dying patients live, truthful and harrowing messages were also highlighted.
 Those spirited and encouraging lines particularly crowned the moments conveyed in each patient story that was shared in the series.

 Lingering Life lessons

-In a way, Chocolate is like a self-help instructional video where contents featured range from forgiveness, being grateful, self-love and understanding relationship that matters.
+In a way, Chocolate is like a self-help instructional video where the contents featured range from forgiveness, being grateful, self-love and understanding the relationship that matters.

-As doctors lives were mainly depicted, I was particularly moved in the scene when the hospice’ head doctor said the line about how there should be doctors who save lives and those who can give comfort for people to die at peace.
+As doctors’ lives were mainly depicted, I was particularly moved by the scene when the hospice’s head doctor said the line about how there should be doctors who save lives and those who can give comfort to people to die in peace.

 The writer spent plenty of time gliding to picture the sentiments of the patients’ stories.
 Notably, ensuring to pay attention to its base love tale as well.

 But taking so much time and with feeble conflicts raised, the series as a whole felt like a story that is splendid at the moment you are watching it.
 But it won’t leave any lingering feelings after.

 It took 12 episodes for the romance to fully blossom.
 At that point, the family issues for Cha Young and Lee Kang are also in full swing.
 Inevitably, the romance plot gets awash by the last surging plot problems.